 To get access to the WindowsApps folder, right-click on the folder and then select the “Properties” option from the list of context menu options.

 The above action will open the Properties window.
-Here, navigate to the Security tab and click on the “Advanced” button appearing at the bottom of the Window.
+Navigate to the Security tab, and click on the “Advanced” button appearing at the bottom of the window.

 The above action will open the “Select User or Group” window.
-Here enter your administrator username and click on the button “Check Names.’
+Here, enter your administrator username and click on the “Check Names’ button.
 This action will automatically fill in the object name.
-Now, click on the “Ok” button to continue.
+Now, click on the “OK” button to continue.

-Here in the main window you can see the that the owner of the folder has been changed to your specified administrator account.
-Before applying the change, make sure that the “Replace owner on sub containers and objects” checkbox is selected.
-Otherwise you won’t be able to interact with other files and folders inside the WindowsApps folder.
+Here in the main window you can see that the owner of the folder has been changed to your specified administrator account.
+Before applying the change, make sure that the “Replace owner on sub containers and objects” checkbox is selected, otherwise you won’t be able to interact with other files and folders inside the WindowsApps folder.

 Once the file and folder permissions have been changed, you can easily access it like any other folder in the Program Files folder as long as you are an administrator or have administrator rights.